-Candidates who have not had relevant experience of court work as an admitted solicitor for five years prior to submitting an application may be unable to satisfy the Law Society Council with regard to experience.
+Applicants who have not had relevant experience as an admitted solicitor for five years prior to submitting an application may be unable to satisfy the Law Society Council with regard to experience.

 Relevant experience means experience of proofs, debates or appeals in the Sheriff Court for those seeking the Right of Audience in the Court of Session.
 Further detail can be found in the C4 Advice and Information note.

-Candidates who have been practising members of the Faculty of Advocates may count their experience in that capacity.
-The Council will, in exceptional cases, consider experience for solicitors who have been practising members of the bar in England, Wales, Northern Ireland or another Member State of the European Union; or who have had relevant experience of court work as a solicitor in England, Wales, Northern Ireland or another jurisdiction.
+Applicants who have been practising members of the Faculty of Advocates may count their experience in that capacity.
+The Council will, in appropriate cases, consider the experience of solicitors who have been practising in other jurisdictions.

 Application forms should be completed as fully and legibly as possible.
 If the information given is not sufficient, this may lead to a delay while further information is sought.

 The form may either be typed or handwritten – please note, the form is required to be signed by the candidate upon completion.
-Once completed, please submit your application by email or post to DavidMacdougall@lawscot.org.uk:
+Once completed, please submit your application by email to DavidMacdougall@lawscot.org.uk.

-Candidates should state the names, full postal addresses and email addresses of two individuals from whom the Law Society can obtain a reference.
+Applicants should state the names and email addresses of two individuals from whom the Law Society can obtain a reference.
 One of the referees should be a sheriff or other person acting in a judicial capacity (eg chair of a tribunal / panel) before whom the candidate has appeared.
 The other referee can be a solicitor but should not be a business partner, employer or client.
 Referees should be able to speak to select cases which applicants consider demonstrate their most proficient Court work as detailed in their application.
 Reference to relevant cases should be made when providing referee details in the application form.
-For civil applications one of the referees should be able to speak to written pleadings / submissions made by the applicant.
-All candidates should advise their referees that they are giving their names for this purpose.
+For civil applications one of the referees should be able to speak to written pleadings/submissions made by the applicant.
+All applicants should obtain consent from the referee before nominating them.